TaylorResearchLab/CFDE_DataDistillery/user_guide/CypherGuide.md

 #### For documentation concerning how the Data Distillery knowledge graph is generated or for information about the general schema of the graph please see our [github docs page](https://ubkg.docs.xconsortia.org).
 #### For documentation concerning the specific schema for a DCCs dataset please see our [Data Dictionary](https://docs.google.com/document/d/1ubKqkQb40rC7jKRxY9z-SxtsdKqRNZg3Nvds8SpTIbM/edit).

-#### We assume you have the latest version of the Data Distillery (v3).
+#### It is assumed you are working with the latest version of the Data Distillery graph which can be found on [globus](https://app.globus.org/file-manager?origin_id=24c2ee95-146d-4513-a1b3-ac0bfdb7856f&origin_path=%2Fprojects%2Fdata-distillery%2FValidated%2FDistribution%2F).
 Some queries will fail to return anything if you are working with an older version of the graph.
 --------

-### The simplest way to find a Code in the graph is to search for it using it's source abbreviation (SAB)
+### The simplest way to find a Code in the graph is to search for it using it's source abbreviation (SAB).

 #### 1. How can I return a Code node from a specific ontology/dataset, for example an HGNC Code?
 Specify the HGNC as the SAB property.